A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

-Baale Alabi Bello Oyewumi en ex-serviceman of French-speaking country who speaks French was considered the best choice from Oyewumi royal family.
+Baale Alabi Bello Oyewumi an ex-serviceman of a French-speaking country who speaks French was considered the best choice from Oyewumi royal family.

-During Baale Alabi Bello Oyewumi’s reign, posting of letter came into being with the erection of a small post office around Taki being run by a man by name Mr T.A.
+During Baale Alabi Bello Oyewumi’s reign, the posting of letters came into being with the erection of a small post office around Taki being run by a man by the name of Mr. T.A.
 Tackey a Ghanaian by birth and was equally in charge of telegram.
 It is from this name that Taki and Taki square derived its name.

 22. BAALE AMAO OYETUNDE (1940 – 1944)

 Baale Alabi Bello Oyewumi was found to be a good match and a good link between old tradition and new educated growing elites and one who shared many aspirations of his people in his heart as a modern Baale.